rootiest/zippy-klipper_config/extras/filament_change/README.md

 - An example audio tone macro has been added to the README.
 - Additional details and a link have been added to the README section for `led_status`
 - Other minor corrections and formatting adjustments made to the documentation.

 # Final Notes

 This may seem a bit overwhelming or complicated at first, but if you've ever wanted something more than what the common `M600` macros provide, this is for you!

 Just follow the directions carefully, and I think you'll find this is actually much easier to use once you have it configured.

-Feel free to contact me on Discord at `rootiest#5668` if you have any questions or issues!
+Feel free to contact me on Discord at `Rootiest` if you have any questions or issues!